Harrisonscott9970/Space-Explorer---Procedural-OpenGL-CW/README.md

 ---

 ## Gameplay Description
-The prototype allows the player to freely explore a procedurally generated space scene.
+The demo game allows the player to freely explore a procedurally generated space scene.

-Each execution produces a different configuration of planets with varying heights and biome types.
+Each time you load up it produces a different configuration of planets with varying heights and biome types.

-The experience focuses on exploration rather than win/lose conditions, aligning with a sandbox-style design.
+The experience focuses on exploration rather than win/lose conditions, aligning with a more sandbox-style design.

 ---

-## Original Contributions (Key Requirement B)
+## Original Contributions
 The following original features were implemented and are covered in lecture material:

 1. **Procedural Content Generation**